eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 - [x] Find a main picture, edit, and add it to homepage
 - [ ] Implement/finalize suggested changes from Paula and from peer.
 - [ ] Removed the TOBEDELETED folder and its contents.
+- [ ] Continue with bug and qol fixes.
+(See below for some noted bugs).

 ### Week 15
 - [ ] Continue to refine layout, CSS and HTML.